DiogoDeAndrade/SpaceRace/README.md

 - [Explosion Pack](https://lorix.itch.io/explosion-pack) by [Lorix](https://lorix.itch.io/), free to use with credits
 - Font [Optimus](https://www.dafont.com/pt/optimus.font) by [Pixel Sagas](https://www.dafont.com/pt/pixel-sagas.d32), free for non-commercial use.
 - O2 icon from [FreePik](https://www.freepik.com/), free for non-commercial use.
+- Rocket icon from [FreePik](https://www.freepik.com/), free for non-commercial use.
+- Checkered flag from [Smashicons](https://smashicons.com/), free for use with attribution.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Sound